 Muktinath, which is revered by Hindus, is also religiously significant for Tibetan Buddhists.
 The folklores of Tibetan Buddhism have it that the trees in the poplar grove that are present in Muktinath came from the walking sticks of eighty-four ancient Indian Buddhist magicians.
 Saligrams, in the Buddhist traditions, are believed to be representatives of Gawo Jagpa- the Tibetan serpent deity.

 The culture of the people in the Himalayas is also reflected in their architecture, languages, dialects, beliefs, rituals, and clothing.
 The architecture of the houses of the people in the Himalayas mirrors their needs as well as beliefs.

 The Himalayan people carve some wonderful handwoven textiles display colors and patterns.
 These textiles and their intricacies are unique to their ethnic backgrounds, truly reflecting their culture.

-Finally, jewelry is also another indication of the culture of the people in the Himalayas.
+Finally, jewellery is also another indication of the culture of the people in the Himalayas.
 The Rai and Limbu women (in the Himalayas of Nepal) decorate themselves with big gold earrings and nose rings.
 This is a reflection of their wealth and prosperity.

 Tourism in the Himalayas